 This kind of individualism is clearly a distortion of the more rational doctrines of egoism.
 It denies the concept of organisation and tends to see man as continually realising himself within an animalistic dimension of the struggle for life.
 It sees the communist dimension as the negation of human development, the sacrifice of the individual to the good society.
-It fights for the liberation of the individual outside a communitarian perspective, avoiding the fundamental premise that the slavery of one single individual in the world is also my own. moving in a situation of stalemate with no way forward leading to a consideration of the other possibility, the conscious refusal of totality as the immediate aim.
-The greater this awareness, the more the individual will open up to other possibilities.
+It fights ther phase of the deepening of one's knowledge and gaining maturity.